 the Old house

-Now that I could see it via Google Earth: flat, insignificant and buried among millions of similar tin rooftops.
+Now that I could see it via Google Earth: flat, insignificant among millions of similar rooftops.

 My home.

-We left in a very hurry.
+We left it in a very hurry.
 2 minutes max.
-No time for goodbyes.
-No time for tears.
+Without goodbyes.
+Without looking-back.

 Just leave.
 NOW.